mspnp/aks-baseline/03-aad.md

 ## Steps

 > :book: The Contoso Bicycle Azure AD team requires all admin access to AKS clusters be security-group based.
 This applies to the new Secure AKS cluster that is being built for Application ID a0008 under the BU001 business unit.
-Kubernetes RBAC will be AAD-backed and access granted based on a user's identity or directory group membership.
+Kubernetes RBAC will be AAD-backed and access granted based on a user's AAD group membership.

-1. Query and save your Azure subscription's tenant id. _Skip if using the same tenant for both Azure RBAC and Kubernetes RBAC._
+1. Query and save your Azure subscription's tenant id.

    ```bash
    TENANTID_AZURERBAC=$(az account show --query tenantId -o tsv)
    ```

-1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with. _Skip if using the same tenant for both Azure RBAC and Kubernetes RBAC._
+1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.

    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions